 (9) Notwithstanding subsections (1) to (3), the Lieutenant-Governor in Council may appoint an interim board of directors who shall have the powers, duties and functions of the board under this Act until the directors are appointed under subsection (2).

-Section 12: Chairperson and CEO
+Section 12: Chairperson and Chief Executive Officer

 (1) There shall be a chairperson of the board to be appointed by the Lieutenant-Governor in Council from among the directors.